cfdonmez/OWISAC_PRISMA_Review/README.md

 - **Last search completed:** 2025-09-17
 - **Planned update cadence:** Quarterly (or on major field releases)
+- **Note on Technical Pillars.** The five axes (WD-JD, RC-PR-T, BN-RIS, RPB-Kol, HW-Q/CTRL) are **thematic synthesis axes**, not hard inclusion filters.
+They emerged during coding of included records to organize methods and trade-offs; the PRISMA eligibility criteria remain independent of these themes.

 ### Registration
 This review is preregistered at the **Open Science Framework (OSF)**.